 And I’ll tell you something else.
 Hubbie and I live in the rural idyll that is the English Lake District.
-It’s a sparsely populated mountainous region, home to long dead poets and a few sheep.
+It’s a sparsely populated mountainous region in the north, home to long dead poets and a few sheep.
 Yet unbeknown to us at the time, just a few miles from our front door a group of terrorists were training in the hills.
 They were preparing for attacks on London in July 2005.

 So it’s not even 100% safe at home!

 Let’s not forget the geography

 This leads us to a quick geography lesson.
 After each new terror attack, for example those in Turkey, Tunisia and Egypt, many potential travellers stay away from Morocco too, simply because it’s in the ‘same’ part of the world.
 Yet I know many of them couldn’t actually locate Morocco on a map, because I’ve asked!
 In fact Morocco is closer in distance to their own homes than it is to Sousse or Istanbul.

 There’s one thing I want to ask these people.
 Would you travel to France?
 Would you visit London?
 The answer is probably yes, yet there have been more terrorist attacks in these places than in Morocco.